hellerve/ptolemy/done.md

 closer look at it when I find the time.
 For now I’m just enamoured with the idea of verifying a kernel with TLA+.

+* [The Implementation of Lua 5.0](https://www.lua.org/doc/jucs05.pdf) by **Roberto Ierusalimschy et al.** (2005)

+This paper gives a concise technical overview of some of the more interesting VM techniques employed in the Lua interpreter.
+Lua is probably my favorite VM to look at, and the authors do a pretty great job at explaining why that is.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)